tiyashapal22/test/project/report.md

 	- These clients can consume much of the expensive Data Domain storage.
 	- Data Domain collection now can identify the largest offenders, which can then be moved to less expensive storage to avoid paying premium rates for de-duplication.
 	- Configure EMC Data Domain collection to capture image-level compression rates.
-	- Configure EMC Data Domain collection to capture image-level compression rates## Data Domain File Compression Detail
+	- Aggregated global and local compression rates for all backup images can be collected for all active Data Domain Server MTrees connected (via DDBOOST) to Primary Servers.## Data Domain File Compression Detail(908)
 ### Report Short Description
 `View Data Domain file values both pre and post compression.`
 ### Information
     Last Updaated  : 29 April, 2024
     Avg Execution Time(recent) : 00 Hours: 03 Minutes: 06 Seconds